kakwa/slack-bot-seloger/README.md

 This supybot plugin searches and alerts you in query for any new adds on the french website "www.seloger.com".

-It's a Quick and Dirty adaptation from [Supybot IRC pluging from seloger](https://github.com/kakwa/supybot-plugin-seloger/)
+It's a Quick and Dirty adaptation from [Supybot IRC pluging for seloger](https://github.com/kakwa/supybot-plugin-seloger/) I've previously implemented.

 ## License ##